Zeros of Polynomials in Derivatives of Automorphic $L$-functions: Zero-free regions and the location of trivial zeros

 \section{Zero-free regions and the location of trivial zeros}

-In this section, we apply the technical results from the previous section to study the zeros of $F(s,\bm{\pi})$.
+In this section, we apply the results from the previous section to study the zeros of $F(s,\bm{\pi})$.
 We begin by locating the \textit{trivial} zeros of $F(s,\bm{\pi})$ and establishing a zero-free region, which confines the remaining zeros of $F(s,\bm{\pi})$ to a vertical strip.

-The existence of such a strip has been investigated for special cases of our work.
-For example, in the case of the derivatives of $\zeta(s)$, a foundational work by Spira \cite{spira} establishes a zero-free region $\Real(s) \ge 1.75k + 2$ for $k \ge 3$, and he later proved the existence of a corresponding left half-plane, $\Real(s) \le \alpha_k$ for some real $\alpha_k$, containing only trivial real zeros \cite{spira-2}.
+The existence of such a strip has been studied for special cases of our work.
+In the case of the derivatives of $\zeta(s)$, Spira \cite{spira} established a zero-free region $\Real(s) \ge 1.75k + 2$ for $k \ge 3$, and later \cite{spira-2} proved the existence of a corresponding left half-plane, $\Real(s) \le \alpha_k$ for some real $\alpha_k$, containing only trivial real zeros.
 The following proposition proves the existence of such a strip in our general case. \begin{prop} Write $s= \sigma+it$.
 Let $F(s,\bm{\pi}) \in \mathcal{B}$ be defined as in \eqref{def:F} satisfying \eqref{assump:assumption 1}.
-For $\varepsilon > 0$, there exist constants $E_{1}, E_2 \in \mathbb{R}$, depending only on $F$ and $\varepsilon$, such that $F(s,\bm{\pi}) \neq 0$ in the region
+For $\varepsilon > 0$, there exist constants $E_{1}<0$ and $E_2 > 1$, depending only on $F$ and $\varepsilon$, such that $F(s,\bm{\pi}) \neq 0$ in the region